“Did you have to carry them up here?”

 Chester has been physically active all of his life.
 He has ran up to 5 miles without stopping and hiked over 15 miles, with 6,000 feet of elevation gain, in one day.
-He is a loyal, even-keel kind of guy that loves people more than other dogs.
-Now that he is over 10 years old he prefers long walks on the beach over the “extreme sports” of his youth at a slower pace but don’t expect him to exchange the mountains for the couch any time soon.
+At 12, he takes the “extreme sports” of his youth at a slower pace but don’t expect him to exchange the mountains for the couch any time soon.

 Read more about Chester here.